8 Facts and Secrets about Swiss Family Treehouse at Disney’s Magic Kingdom

 5 – Opening Day attraction for the Magic Kingdom.

 When the Magic Kingdom opened on October 1, 1971, there were several attractions that were completed and ready for guests to enjoy on opening day.
-The Swiss Family Treehouse was one of those attractions and has been receiving and entertaining guest since 1971!
+The Swiss Family Treehouse was one of those attractions and has been receiving and entertaining guests since 1971!
 It is always amazing to see the attractions that maintain their presence for all of these years.
 The attraction has maintained the same theme the entire time, too.

 4 – There is more than one Swiss Family Treehouse.